Engee documentation

 • — base-emitter voltage.

-The equation that determines the base-emitter charge and capacitor current:
+The equation that defines the base-emitter charge and the capacitor current:

 .

-By default, the temperature dependence is not modelled and the device is simulated at the temperature for which the block parameters are set.
-It is optionally possible to enable simulation of the temperature dependence of the static behaviour of the transistor during the simulation.
-The temperature dependence of the junction capacitances is not modelled, as this has a much smaller effect.
+By default, temperature dependence is not simulated, and the device is simulated at a temperature for which the block parameters are set.
+Additionally, you can enable simulation of the dependence of the transistor’s static behavior on temperature during simulation.
+The temperature dependence of the junction capacitances is not modeled, since this gives a much lower effect.

-When the temperature dependence is taken into account, the governing equations of the transistor remain the same.
-The measurement temperature value, , is replaced by the simulation temperature, .
-The saturation current, , and the forward and reverse gain coefficients β and β become a function of temperature according to the following equations:
+When the temperature dependence is taken into account, the defining equations of the transistor remain the same.
+Measurement temperature value , is replaced by the simulation temperature .
+Saturation current, , and the forward and reverse gain coefficients β and β they become a function of temperature according to the following equations:

 ,